Maps show location of Trump, gunman, law enforcement snipers at Pennsylvania rally shooting

 Rojek said at the briefing that the fact that the gunman could fire multiple shots was "surprising," but he did not respond to additional questions about the circumstances around the shooting itself or the FBI investigation.

-Rojek did say that "there was identification of suspicious packages around where the shooter was, and so we deployed, in an abundance of caution, bomb assets, to make sure those were cleared for investigators," but did not say whether any suspicious packages were actually found.
+Rojek did say that "there was identification of suspicious packages around where the shooter was, and so we deployed, in an abundance of caution, bomb assets, to make sure those were cleared for investigators."

 "Right now, we're tracking down all leads, and doing all interviews, and tracking anything that we can regarding suspicious locations, vehicles ... that's all related to this event, but I can't confirm or deny anything beyond that," Rojek said.